Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-B6BGtaVWcas.md

 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: Will you be making these older versions public?
 https://www.youtube.com/watch?v=B6BGtaVWcas
+This question was possibly duplicated with a more recent answer: [December 8th, 2020 Livestream Q&A: Can we have this build?](./yt-w2P1SCx0YqY.md) https://www.youtube.com/watch?v=w2P1SCx0YqY

 ### Topics
 * [Satisfactory Updates > Satisfactory 2017](../topics/satisfactory-updates/satisfactory-2017.md)